2 Thessalonians 2: 3-11

 The enemy of the church will use signs and apparent miracles to lead many to perdition.
 “The coming of the lawless one is according to the working of Satan, with all power, signs, and lying wonders, and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved” (2 Corinthians 2: 9–11).

 Hence, the faithful should beware of being led astray so they would not fall for Satan’s strong delusions.
 Their faith must stand upon the thus says the Lord not on what they feel or see.
-“To the law and to the testimony!
+Here is the Bible test to any teaching: “To the law and to the testimony!
 If they do not speak according to this word, it is because there is no light in them” (Isaiah 8:20).
+Any doctrine that is not in harmony with the law of God (Exodus 20:2-17) and the testimony of the prophets of the Bible, should be totally rejected.

 The Strong Delusion